 Bill No. 2194, introduced by Representatives Wolfley and Bullard, amends Section 2358 of the Oklahoma Statutes to refine the calculation of taxable income and adjusted gross income for both corporations and individuals.
-Key adjustments include the addition of interest income from state obligations not exempt under other laws and the deduction of amounts that cannot be taxed due to constitutional or legal restrictions.
-The bill also provides guidelines for adjusting federal net operating loss deductions based on the source of the loss and taxable year, while establishing a framework for apportioning net income or loss from unitary business enterprises.
-Furthermore, it introduces tax exemptions and deductions for agricultural commodity processing facilities, allowing owners to exclude a portion of their investment from taxable income, and outlines criteria for qualified investments.
+Key adjustments include the addition of interest income from state obligations that are not exempt under other laws and the deduction of amounts that cannot be taxed due to constitutional or legal prohibitions.
+The bill also outlines how federal net operating loss deductions should be adjusted based on the source of the loss and taxable year, with provisions for carryovers and carrybacks.
+It establishes a framework for apportioning net income from unitary business enterprises and clarifies tax treatment for various income sources, including exemptions for retirement income.

 Floor (House): 68-2358